dimagi/open-chat-studio-docs/docs/conceptual_guide/chatbot_types.md

 This kind of bot is the most commonly used and simple to configure.
 It is backed the standard language model APIs such as OpenAI’s [chat completions API][1], Anthropic’s [messages API][2] or Google’s [Gemeni API][3].

-Bots configured in this way have all the basic features (memory, source material etc.) and can also use some of the advanced features like Scheduling and Reminders.
+Bots are configured in this way have all the basic features (memory, source material etc.) and can also use some of the advanced features like Scheduling and Reminders.

 ## Assistant